psidnell/ofplugins/README.md

 After the form is populated and OK is pressed, a new project is created below the template project, with the template values populated:

 ![](2022-10-02-065802.png)

+Limitations:

+If a variable with the same name but multiple differing types or defaults is used in a template then it will be presented multiple times in the input form and each version will get it's own value during expansion.

+Always select the project to be expanded by selecting it in the project side bar.
+If more than one project is visible in the main view then the plugin will attempt to expand all visible projects.
+This is a seems to be limitation of the OmniFocus TaskPaper API.

 ## [Toggle Plugin](toggle.omnifocusjs)